An early gain fades on Wall Street as stocks turn mixed - WTMJ

 AP Business Writer

-A morning gain on Wall Street was fading away in afternoon trading Wednesday, leaving major indexes mixed.
+A morning gain on Wall Street was fading away at midday Wednesday, leaving major indexes mixed.
 Investors are still trying to parse emerging signs of inflation and judge whether they will be transitory, as the Federal Reserve thinks they will.

 The S&P 500 remains slightly below the record high it set more than a week ago.
 The benchmark index has recovered all its losses from last week, when the Fed’s comments on eventually tapering its support for the economy raised anxiety levels in the markets.